 3. Better cash flow

 With real-time payments, money arrives immediately.
 For example, a supplier can use a retailer's payment the same day to buy materials.
 They don't need to wait for days to get the funds cleared.
+In India, gig-economy platforms like Swiggy and Zomato have migrated to UPI payouts, shrinking settlement cycles from weekly to real-time and cutting working capital needs by up to 20%.
 In fact, you can also like RTP with your ERP/cash flow management systems to plan your working capital more effectively.

 Benefits of RTPs for customers: